YTakahashii/portmux/README.md

   - `path`: Absolute path to the project root.
   - `group`: Group name in `portmux.config.json`.
 - `portmux init` appends the current project; `start`/`restart`/`select` use this mapping for resolution.
 - `portmux sync` is the quickest way to register a repo that already ships with `portmux.config.json` (e.g., after cloning).
-By default it registers a single group; add `--all` to register every group, and `--prune` to drop stale entries that no longer exist on disk.
+When only one group exists it registers that group by default; otherwise pass `--group <name>` or `--all` (and `--prune` to drop stale entries that no longer exist on disk).

 ### Group Resolution